 These rightwing dictators generally got on well with the Vatican, despite occasional theoretical differences.
-For instance, their problem with the Jews: the Church was anti-Jewish, blaming the Jews for communism, democracy and "killing Christ", whilst the Nazis were anti-Semitic, blaming them for ancestry that wasn't German.
+For instance, regarding the Jews, the Church was anti-Jewish, blaming the Jews for communism, democracy and "killing Christ", while the Nazis were anti-Semitic, blaming them for ancestry that wasn't German.
 When it came to the crunch, this subtle distinction about exactly what they should be accused of didn't help most Jews very much.
 In practice, it just meant that a few of the Jews who had converted to Catholicism were saved through Church intervention, while the rest were left to their fate under Hitler.

 While John Paul II draped his interventions in Poland and Eastern Europe in the garb of “liberty” and “independence,” the reactionary essence of his political orientation was revealed openly in South America.
 There he sided with the ruling elites and disciplined so-called “liberation theologians” who had lined up with the oppressed in their struggles against right-wing military dictatorships.

 However, any alliance with the Vatican remains a marriage of convenience, one which is promptly annulled when support for the dictator threatens to become a liability.
 Thus the standard sequence is for the Vatican to conclude a concordat with a dictator who is anxious for the legitimacy conferred by a concordat with the Holy See.
 Yet when his hold on power slips and it's clear he's soon going to be to be replaced by popular demand, the Church turns on him.
 To get more leverage with the impending new government and be seen as supporting the oppressed, the Church switches sides.
 It suddenly remembers the dictaor's atrocities and issues grave warnings from pulpits across the land.
 This happened in their declining days to Spain's Franco, Haiti's Duvalier, the Dominican Republic's Trujillo, Argentina's Juan Peron, Venezuela's Marcos Perez Jimenez and Colombia's Gustavo Rojas Pinilla.
 Of course, when the Vatican turns on its concordat partners it does not renounce the concordats, as well.
 Long after the rightwing dictators have been deposed, these remain.